Telerik blogs

-I am excited to announce a new feature in Your Account—NuGet Keys.
-You can now generate a unique key that can be used to authenticate with the Telerik NuGet server to restore packages in your CI (Continuous Integration) or desktop environment.
+I am excited to announce a new feature in Your Account, NuGet API Keys.
+You can now generate a unique key that can be used to authenticate with the Telerik NuGet server to restore packages in any CI or developer environment.

-The major advantage to using a key instead of a password is if the key compromised or leaked, the scope is very limited; it can only be used with the Telerik NuGet server.
-A key can be quickly deleted and you can create a new one without affecting the rest of your account.
+Using an API key has several security and convenience advantages over a password.
+For example, is if the key compromised or leaked, the scope is very limited; it can only be used with the Telerik NuGet server.
+A key can be quickly deleted, and you can create a new one without affecting the rest of your account.

-Let’s walk through creating a new NuGet Key.
+Let’s walk through creating a new API Key.
 First, log into Your Account and go to your Downloads page.
-Notice there’s a new Manage NuGet Keys option page—go ahead and select it.
+Notice there’s a new Manage API Keys option page—go ahead and select it.

-Here you will see a list of any existing keys, and a Generate New Key button to create a new key.
-Click the button to continue.
+Here you will see a list of any existing keys, and a Generate New Key button at the top, click it to continue.

 Once the key is done generating, you will be presented with a Copy and Close button.